Relics of the Moon

 Cohort Symbol or Emblem

-A Cohort’s symbol or emblem serves as a visual representation of its name.
+A Cohort’s symbol or emblem serves as a visual representation of its name, like the mascot of a sports team or insignia of an elite squad.
 This emblem can and will be displayed on banners, armor, the Cohort vehicle, and personal items of the Cohort members.
-The design of the symbol should reflect the Cohort’s ethos, history, and aspirations.
-It is instantly recognizable by other Cohorts and factions, and can instill pride among its members while also conveying a message to allies and adversaries alike.
+It is instantly recognizable by other Cohorts and factions, conveying a message to adversaries and allies alike.

 Example Symbols

-• The Setting Sun: A stylized sun with rays extending outward.
-The Cohort was founded by survivors of a Puritan purge (a fanatic ideology within the Order of the Sun) and has pledged to uphold the values of resilience and unity.
+• The Setting Sun: A stylized sun under an arc representing the Glittering Ring.
+The Cohort was founded by survivors of a Puritan purge (a fanatic ideology within the Order of the Sun).
+The members are unified by a pledge to rise above that which sets them apart and find resilience in the face of adversity.

-• The Bonespikes: A skull with spikes protruding.
+• The Bonespikes: A white, horned skull surrounded by spikes pointing outward.
 The members decorate their armor and vehicle with spikes fashioned from the bones of powerful creatures and (it is rumored) their fallen enemies.

 • The Obsidian Royalty: A black crown adorned with jagged edges resembling sharpened obsidian.
-The members wear blackened armor and jewelry made from the black stone, symbolizing their ruthless rise to power.
+The members wear blackened armor and jewelry made from the black stone, representing their ruthless rise to power.

 • The Velvet Datura: A stylized dark purple datura flower with soft, flowing petals.
-The members often wear dark purple clothing and adorn themselves with the symbol, signalling their alluring yet deadly nature.
+The members often wear dark purple clothing and adorn themselves with the symbol to signal their alluring yet deadly nature.